Gaurav-B-R/Bank-Risk-Analytics-EDA/README.md

 In other words, the company wants to understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
 The company can utilise this knowledge for its portfolio and risk assessment.

-To develop your understanding of the domain, you are advised to independently research a little about risk analytics - understanding the types of variables and their significance should be enough.

 <h2><b>Data Understanding</h2></b>
 This dataset has 3 files as explained below: